i-yamane/modal_yabai/README.md

 ## Installation
 Place the content of

 - `dot_skhdrc` to `~/.skhdrc`

 - `dot_yabairc` to `~/.yabairc`

 - `dot_zshenv` to `~/.zshenv`

 - `dot_hammerspoon/init.lua` to `~/.hammerspoon/init.lua`

 This `.skhdrc` assumes the Japanese keyboard of Macbooks.
-In particular, it heavily uses <KANA> and <EISU> keys.
+In particular, it heavily uses &lt;KANA&gt; and &lt;EISU&gt; keys.
 Change the keycodes used in the file appropriately according to your keyboard.

 ## Usage